What to know before downgrading from macOS Monterey Beta

 Also, if you did not make a Time Machine backup before installing macOS Monterey, it is wiser to make a copy of old & new files.

-Firstly, you’ll need to enter the Recovery Mode, and the method varies depending upon the silicone your Mac is carrying.
+Firstly, you’ll need to enter the Recovery Mode, and the method varies depending upon the silicon your Mac is carrying.

 For M1 Macs